udevbe/greenfield/docker/compose-gce-cos-gpu/README.md

 ## About

 For use with Google cloud compute engine (GCE) using the Container optimized OS (COS) as the host OS image.
-The COS image is expected to have GPU drivers installed using: https://github.com/udevbe/cos-gpu-installer
+The COS image is expected to have GPU drivers installed using: https://github.com/udevbe/cos-gpu-installer.
+For decent performance we recommend at least 8 vCPUs for a smooth 1080p experience as the content encoding is currently still done in software.

 ## Usage
 Ssh into your compute engine instance running a COS image that was created using: https://github.com/udevbe/cos-gpu-installer